psksvp/espresso-ab-1.0/readme.md

 This espresso source files have been patched so that it can be compiled with gcc 4.2.1 distributed with xcode 8 and gcc 5.4.0 on ubuntu 16.04.
-Below is the readme from original author where I cloned these source files from.
+Below is the readme from the original author where I cloned these source files from.

 psksvp@gmail.com